FourierIndustries-LLP/HomePage/3dpservice.md

 			<ol>
 				<li>Start a chat on Carousell or WhatsApp using the links below and tell us your model requirements, such as strength and application.
 We will be happy to advice you on design and printing settings!</li>
 				<li>Email us at <a href="mailto:hello@fourier.industries">hello@fourier.industries</a> your STL, STP/STEP or 3MF file, or send us the file through WhatsApp</li>
 				<li>We will reply with a quotation.
 You can pay directly to the QR code that we will provide.
-Once you complete the payment, we will immediately start printing, and we will notify you on Carousell chat/WhatsApp of the exact collection point and shelf to collect from</li>
+Once you complete the payment, we will immediately start printing, and we will notify you on Carousell chat/WhatsApp of the exact collection point and shelf to collect from, or the delivery options available</li>
 				<li>Once your print is complete, we will inform you that it is ready to collect at our <a href="https://www.google.com/maps/place/FourierIndustries/@1.3815471,103.7504134,15z/data=!4m6!3m5!1s0x31da116c4bd44267:0xd6d719b18e473555!8m2!3d1.3815471!4d103.7504134!16s%2Fg%2F11vb7c4_4m?entry=ttu">self-collection point in Choa Chu Kang</a>.
-For now, we only offer self collection as the method of delivery</li>
+Alternatively, you can have it delivered via Lalamove or Grab Express.
+We only offer same-day delivery options as most 3D printed models are fragile and shipping them via regular courier could easily break them.</li>
 			</ol>
 			<ul class="actions">
                 <li><a href="https://www.carousell.sg/p/cheap-3d-printing-service-local-singapore-acra-registered-1248496206/" class="button special icon fa-instagram" style="margin-top: 8px">Buy on Carousell</a></li>